 Works available (for inquiries please contact)

 Stephen Antonakos was born in 1926 in Agios Nikolaos, Laconia.
-In 1930, he settled with his family in New York where he lives and works.
+In 1930, he settled with his family in New York where he lived and worked.
 He has been recognized since the early 1960s for his spare and spatial neon work and his extensive practice of drawings.
-A strict abstractionist, he has characterized his work as "real things in real space" -- direct visual and spatial experience with no illusions, allusions, or references outside the art itself.
+A strict abstractionist, he characterized his work as "real things in real space" -- direct visual and spatial experience with no illusions, allusions, or references outside the art itself.
 Along with his major painted or gold-leaf Panels with colored neon light behind their edges and his works on paper and vellum, he is known for his Walls, Meditation Rooms, Chapels, and Artist's Books.
-For more than four decades he has exhibited extensively in New York and throughout the United States and in Greece and throughout Europe.
+For more than four decades he exhibited extensively in New York and throughout the United States, Greece and Europe.
 Since the late 1970s more than 45 of his large-scale permanent Public Works have been installed in the United States, Europe, and Japan.
 Irving Sandier's monograph ANTONAKOS was published in 1999 by Hudson Hills Press.
-In 2007 a retrospective exhintion of his work was presented in Athens, under the title ANTONAKOS: A RETROSPECTIVE.
+In 2007 a retrospective exhibition of his work was presented in Athens, under the title ANTONAKOS: A RETROSPECTIVE.
+He died in New York in 2013.